harvard-visionlab/setup-guide/docs/project-management.md

 All code lives in GitHub repositories.

 **Why:**
+- Inherently portable.
+Git pull code to any system
 - Version control tracks changes and enables collaboration
 - Pre-cursor step for publicly available repos with publications
 - Clarity and transparency in how analyses were done